videlais/learning-react/chapter1/index.md

 When used with the *command-line argument* of `-a`, `ls` will show "all" of the files and directories in the current working directory.

-("Hidden" files and directories are named so because settings, configurations, and other personalization options or many programs are often saved in directories that start with a period to 'hide' them from users.)
+("Hidden" files and directories are named so because settings, configurations, and other personalization options or many programs are often saved in directories that start with a period, `.`, to 'hide' them from users.)

 ### `cd`